 - 4. Line up hole on lug with hole on link bar, install bolt and secure with nut. - Back row: Install pin through the cylinder and lug.
-Secure with hair clip. - required.
+Secure with hair clip. - 6.
+See the adjustments section and adjust as required.

 Troubleshooting